-Commi ttee's Recommendation for Stude ent's Status: Student in Good Standing.
-The student is encouraged to continue in the program for another year, and general professional recommendations or suggestions for improvement may be offered.
-Competency Concerns- Remediation Requested with Suggested Plan.
-The student is encouraged to continue in the program for a specified period of time, but is apprized, in writing, of problems perceived by the faculty and advised concerning their remediation. pursuan ation Required with Prescribed Plan.
-The student is permitted to continue ting a specified and written program of remediation prescribed by the faculty Major P rofessor (date) Student acknowledging feedback (date) Seconda ary Mentor / Advisor (if applicable) ) Program Director comments: Program n Director (date)
+Commi nittee's Recommendation for Student's Status: Student in Good Standing.
+The student is encougeneral professional recommendations or suggest raged to continue in the program for another year, and ions for improvement may be offered. d with Suggested Plan.
+The student is encouraged to time, but is apprized, in writing, of problems perceived by ion.
+Competency Concerns- Remediation Required ue in the program pursuant to his or her successfully iation prescribed by the faculty. with Prescribed Plan.
+The student is permitted to completing a specified and written program of Major P Professor (date) Student acknowledging feedback (date) Seconda dary Mentor / Advisor (if applicable) Program am Director comments: Progran ım Director (date)